Summary: Learn 10 essential practices for securing your endpoints and protecting sensitive business data.

 Endpoint security is important enough to deserve a dedicated security sub-team.
 This team should bring together individuals from every department.
 Each member can provide input regarding device communities, app requirements, policy management, and potential security risks.
 It should meet regularly and provide timely reports to security managers.

-The endpoint security team should also handle employee training.
-Every member of a company workforce should be security aware.
-Each worker needs to know about access management, VPNs, and anti-phishing behavior.
-And periodically testing their level of awareness is vital.
+The endpoint management and security team should also handle employee training.
+Every member of a company workforce should be security-aware.
+Workers must know about access management, VPNs, and anti-phishing behavior.
+Periodically testing their level of awareness is vital.

 How NordLayer can help you secure endpoint devices

 Endpoint devices are the front line in the war against cybercriminals.
-Unsecured laptops can be the source of devastating data breaches.
+Unsecured endpoint devices, including laptops, can be the source of devastating data breaches.
 Entire networks can become unusable due to activity on a single IoT sensor.
 This makes it vital to integrate endpoint protection into your security posture.